Additive posets, CW-complexes, and graphs: Homology posets of graphs

 \begin{theor} Let $\Gamma$ be a graph.
 An element of $ H= H_1(\Gamma;\Z/2\Z)$ is a tile if and only if its support is a geometric tile. \end{theor}

-\begin{proof} If the support $\Gamma_a$ of $a\in H $ is a geometric tile, then $a$ expands as a sum of $w(\Gamma_a)\geq 1$ homology classes represented by embedded circles which meet only in vertices of $\Gamma$.
+\begin{proof} If the support $\Gamma_a$ of $a\in H $ is a geometric tile, then $a$ expands as a sum of $w(\Gamma_a) $ homology classes represented by embedded circles in $\Gamma_a$ meeting only in the vertices.
 By Theorem \ref{reprgraph}, these homology classes are atoms.
-Clearly, they are pairwise independent.
-Moreover, any atom smaller than or equal to $ a$ is represented by an embedded circle in $\Gamma_a$, and so is equal to one of the atoms in our expansion of $a$.
-Thus, $a$ is a tile.
+Clearly, they are pairwise independent and lie in the tail $H_a$ of~$a$.
+Moreover, any atom in $H_a$ is represented by an embedded circle in $\Gamma_a$, and so is equal to one of the atoms in our expansion of~$a$.
+Thus, all atoms in $H_a$ are pairwise independent, i.e., $a$ is a tile.